 Figure 1: SmallHD FOCUS

-All of our cameras today can push their video signal out the HDMI port.
+All of our cameras today can push their video signal out of the HDMI port via something like these HDMI cables.
 Most can push clean HDMI, meaning the image has no information overlays.
 If your camera cannot do clean HDMI, your video signal will not be optimal.

 I’ve used a number of external displays from small camera mounted units to large cart mounted units, and for most of us, who do run-and-gun shooting, a small HDMI display is the way to go.